bUnit-dev/bUnit/docs/site/docs/providing-input/inject-services-into-components.md

 > The `AddSingleton()` method is only available on the `Services` collection if you import the `Microsoft.Extensions.DependencyInjection` type.

 ##  Custom Service Provider
-Here is example on how to insert a fallback service provider.
-This service provider gets used when the default service provider return null for that type.
+Here is an example on how to implement and use a fallback service provider.
+This service provider gets used when the default service provider returns null for the requested type.
-Here is an example of a an implementation and the usage of a fallback service provider.

 [!code-csharp]([!code-cshtml[FallbackServiceProvider.cs](../../../samples/tests/razor/FallbackServiceProvider.cs)])